youroldmangaming/DOX/docs/orchestration.md

 - **Terraform**: Infrastructure as code tool to provision cluster resources.
 - **Jenkins**: Automates the CI/CD pipeline to manage builds and deployments.
 - **Prometheus**: Monitoring tool that can trigger automated scaling or healing processes in conjunction with orchestrators.
+- [**Slurm**:](https://dox.youroldmangaming.com/slurm.md) Monitoring tool that can trigger automated scaling or healing processes in conjunction with orchestrators.

 ---